mp81ss/apply/readme.md

 # Notes
 The library is a C89 library.
 To use the helper macro *APPLY*, a C99 compiler is required\
-To use the library, just assemble a single assembly file with asmc or masm\
+To use the library, just assemble a single assembly file with asmc or masm, no dependency are required

 # Bugs/Limitations
 No 64-bit is provided (and is not planned due to windows and linux mess on passing parameters in 64 bit mode)\